xiduzo/github-copilot-cli-wrapper/README.md

 # Terminal Copilot Explain Helper

-This project provides shell functions and helpers to quickly explain your last terminal command using GitHub Copilot CLI, with special support for Apple Terminal.
+*A dumb experimental github copilot cli wrapper*

+Ever wish you could ask GitHub Copilot to explain what you just did in your terminal, but with as little sophistication as possible?
+Meet `github-copilot-cli-wrapper`: a gloriously simple, slightly hacky, and very experimental set of shell functions that let you throw your last terminal line (or a few) at Copilot CLI and see what it thinks.

+It grabs your terminal buffer, cleans it up (sort of), and asks Copilot to explain or suggest improvements—because sometimes you just want answers, and you want them now, even if the method is a bit... dumb.
+Apple Terminal only, clipboard shenanigans included.
+Use at your own risk (and amusement)!

 ## Features

-- **`??`**: Explains your last (or Nth last) terminal command using GitHub Copilot CLI.
+- **`??`**: Explains your last (or Nth last) terminal line(s) using GitHub Copilot CLI.
-- **`?!`**: Suggests improvements or alternatives for a given command using Copilot CLI.
+- **`?!`**: Suggests improvements or alternatives for a given line or lines using Copilot CLI.
 - **Automatic terminal output capture**: Grabs your recent terminal buffer for context.
+- **Helper function `getLastLinesFromFile`**: Extracts the last N non-empty, cleaned lines from the terminal export file, making the code DRY and easier to maintain.

 ## Requirements